Bairstow launches England Test fightback

-The tourists accelerated to 290-8 by stumps after being sent in, boosted by some lusty late hitting from Bairstow (97 not out) and Mark Wood (52).
+The tourists accelerated to 8-290 by stumps after being sent in, boosted by lusty late hitting from Bairstow (97 not out) and Mark Wood (52).

-However, the first day belonged to Black Caps new ball pair Southee (5-60) and Trent Boult (3-79), as it did in their first Test win in Auckland.
+However, Friday belonged to Black Caps new ball pair Southee (5-60) and Trent Boult (3-79), as it did in their first Test win in Auckland.

 They took all 10 wickets when the tourists capitulated for 58 on day one at Eden Park and are in line to repeat the haul.

-Subtle sideways movement from the accomplished seam double-act was enough to dislodge specialist batsmen whose feet were too often rooted to the Hagley Oval pitch.
+Subtle sideways movement from the seam double act was enough to dislodge specialist batsmen whose feet were too often rooted to the Hagley Oval pitch.

 Captain Joe Root (37) looked in control before inexplicably playing around a straight Southee delivery.